cloudmesh/cloudmesh-mpi/doc/chapters/wsl.md

 Make sur enot to just give an empty passphrase but chose a secure one.

-TODO: how to start it the next time
+- [ ] TODO: Cooper, how to start it the next time